n1snt/ilogger/demo/README.md

 ## How It Works

-1. **Initialization**: The demo initializes iLogger and creates multiple logger instances
+1. **Initialization**: The demo initializes Interactive Logger and creates multiple logger instances
 2. **Logging**: Each button triggers different logging scenarios
 3. **Storage**: All logs are stored in sessionStorage (compressed with LZ-String)
 4. **Download**: Click the "⬇️ Logs" button in the bottom-right to download all logs as a ZIP file